Grow Your App With Universal App Campaigns

 We can say that for this campaign, the most important factor of success was creativity and asset testing.
 By testing over 50 creatives, videos and text ideas, we gained more than 1 million downloads within a very short period of time.
 As we were on top of the campaign and constantly tested the ads, we noticed which assets worked well and which didn’t; the ones that weren’t performing good, were replaced by new ones.
 We tested over 13 different ad designs in various sizes, 13 unique text ideas, and 2 videos, all including different colors, wordings, images, and so on.
 To give you an example; banner images that didn’t include too much text and showed the app’s benefits clearly were performing much better than the ones that didn’t.
 At the end, our UAC was responsible for 80% of all app downloads!

 * Example 2: Sandvik Coromant developed an app (iFind) that helps its customers to find the right machining tools for their specific metal-cutting machining tasks.
-So far we’ve run a UAC in Italian targeting Italy, and in Dutch and French both targeting Belgium:
+So far we’ve run a UAC in Italy, Belgium (in French & Dutch), and at the moment we are targeting Sweden, Denmark, the UK, Portugal, Spain, France and Russia:

 With this example we want to point out that for b2b apps, UACs do work really well, too.
 The download numbers that we’ve seen were really impressive; before the start of the campaign, the iFind app was downloaded once or twice every month – now, it easily reaches a thousand downloads a month.